Basecamp Review

 Basecamp’s interface looks great.
 The persistent top navigation menu is helpful, and the cards within projects that link to the main tools are easy to read and display a good amount of data.
 For the most part, you can zip and zoom around Basecamp efficiently; it’s just a shame that so many options are hidden in overflow menus.

-After using the software for a while, we can tell you that Basecamp isn’t tricky to use, but it’s not as user-friendly as platforms like monday.com or Asana, where everything is laid out in front of you.
+After using the software for a while, we can tell you that Basecamp isn’t tricky to use, but it’s not as user-friendly as platforms like monday.com or Asana, where everything is laid out in front of you despite features like don’t forget, that set up reminders for pending tasks.
 As a result, you’ll spend a lot of time digging around and searching for anything unrelated to communication tools.

 We have reviewed many project management tools and can figure out software quickly.
-However, Basecamp forced us to use the training materials to learn how to activate hill charts, boards and more.
+However, Basecamp forced us to use the training materials to learn how to activate hill charts, lineup and timeline views and card tables and perform resource and people management tasks.
 If this was our experience with the software, it will likely be yours too.
-Once you figure Basecamp out, you’ll be fine, just expect somewhat of a journey to get to that point.

 Training Materials and Learning Curve